the-refinery/invitational/README.md

 rails generate invitational MODEL
 ```

-Replace MODEL with the class name of your identiy class.
+Replace MODEL with the class name of your identity class.
 Since this is very frequently `User`, the
 generator defaults to that class name, thus you can omit it if that is how your application is built:

 ```